Something Tequila Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Añejo Tequila: This is a type of tequila made in Mexico with blue agave, sugar, and alcohol that is aged from one to three years in oak barrels.
-I used Camarena Añejo Tequila.
+Tequila Añejo: This is a type of tequila made in Mexico with fermented blue agave and yeast, which are distilled and then aged between one to three years to develop a smooth, oaky flavor.

 Lime Slice: This is a slice of lime that has been cut into a half wheel shape.